 UPDATE Episode 4: I’m not going to give any spoilers about the finale for obvious reasons – and you can watch it on My5 anyway, but it was just a bit too much on the daft side, overall.
 It was a watchable series, but not RE-watchable.

 The Deceived runs Monday to Thursday this week on Channel 5 at 9pm.
-It is not yet available to pre-order on DVD.
+It is available to pre-order on DVD, ahead of its release on September 28th.

-If you missed it, you can watch the each episode on the My5 for 30 days after transmission.
+If you missed it, you can watch the each episode on the My5 until Friday October 2nd 2020.

 Episode 1 Score: 6/10